-Elderberry is a shrub that flowers in July and produces fruit which can be used to make jams, jellies, pie filings and elderberry wine.
+This species flowers in June to July depending on the part of the country in which it is found.
 Bees, wasps, and beetles are strongly attracted to the flowers.
 Fruits ripen in August to September and are eaten by many species of birds and mammals.

 The flowers of this species are used to make wine and the fruits are used to make pies and various jams and preserves.
 Many varieties are available commercially for ornamental as well as culinary use.
 As some people react negatively to the raw fruit, they should not be eaten unless cooked.